jdsutherland/build-a-text-editor/README.md

 ## Development setup

-Describe how to install all development dependencies and how to run an automated test-suite of some kind.
+TODO -- Describe how to install all development dependencies and how to run an automated test-suite of some kind.
 Potentially do this for multiple platforms.

 ```sh
 #TODO